 So what control methods do work?

 - Cull their favourite plants.
 I’ve removed almost all roses plus my porcelain vine that the beetles decimated for three years before I gave up.
 The goal is to have them go somewhere else, not your yard.
 Since I removed the roses and porcelain vine, I get a lot fewer beetles and less damage to other plants.
+Here’s a link to a great post from Halton Master Gardeners that identifies more plants frequently attacked by these beetles.

 - Handpick the beetles, into a small bucket of plain or soapy water (either will work).
 Do this ideally in the morning and early evening when they’re more sluggish.
 Holding the bucket close, knock the branch, leaf or stem that they’re sitting on to drop them into the water.
 Some people prefer to knock the beetles to the ground and squish them underfoot but that gives the little devils more distance to fall from the plant and therefore more chance to fly away.
 Tip – if you have a lot of plants, try using your ShopVac!